ydahal1/ydahal1/jokes.md

-A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
-He was charged with shoplifting on two counts.
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 [
-Sat Sep  5 00:40:45 UTC 2026
+Sun Sep  6 00:47:21 UTC 2026
  ]